Bernard Grech: Personal life

 Grech declares himself a practicing Catholic; he also expressed opinions against the legalization of abortion.
-In his private life he cultivates a personal interest in opera.
+In his private life he has an interest in opera.

-Grech is married to AnneMarie.
-They have 2 children together, a son and a daughter, and reside in Mosta.
+Grech is married to AnneMarie, a teacher.
+The couple started dating in January 1991 and married on 8 September 1997.
+They have two children together, a son Neil and a daughter Maria, and reside in Mosta.

 Grech's father John died on 18 September 2022 at the age of 90, while his mother, Frida, died in January 2023.